 ‘Friends of Burnham Beach’: A community beach cleaning group based in Burnham-on-Sea

 Join the group to help keep Burnham beach and the estuary free from litter.
+Keep an eye on our social media accounts for upcoming events!

 The Surfers Against Sewage ‘Plastic Free Community’ groups are active at numerous locations across Somerset, and most of these groups hold regular beach cleans throughout the years.
 Not only is this a great opportunity to join a friendly community litter pick, it also gives you the opportunity to find out more about what your local group is doing to stop plastic pollution at source.